adarshj735/Instagram-User-Analytics/README.md

 ### Part A - Marketing:

 #### 1. Rewarding Most Loyal Users:
 Identify loyal users based on their activity and engagement with the platform.
-You can define loyalty based on criteria such as the number of posts, comments, likes, and followers.
+We can define loyalty based on criteria such as the number of posts, comments, likes, and followers.
 SQL Query: Calculate user loyalty scores and select the top users.

 #### 2. Remind Inactive Users to Start Posting: